mftenergy/Gitting-comfortable/slidedeck/slides.md

 ---

+# Git: Revert / reset - introduction

+Lala intro to revert reset

+---

-# Short video on git revert
+# Git: Revert / reset - video

 <iframe width="560" height="315" src="https://www.youtube.com/embed/H2DuJNWbqLw?si=Ltw_X87fbonFOsqe" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ---

-# Reverting / Reset
+# Git: Revert / Reset

 You can end up in a situation where you find yourself in a detached head state or you simply committed to the wrong branch or similar.
 This is where [git revert](https://git-scm.com/docs/git-revert) or [git reset](https://git-scm.com/docs/git-reset) comes in handy.